railslove/rack-tracker/README.md

   end
 ````

-Everything you're passing to the `handler` will be availble as `#options` in your
+Everything you're passing to the `handler` will be available as `#options` in your
-template, You'll also gain access to the `env`-hash belonging to the current request.
+template, so you'll also gain access to the `env`-hash belonging to the current request.

 Run your application and make a request, the result of the above template can be
 found right before `</head>`.
 You can change the position in your handler-code: